Obama says minorities wary of government ‘for good reason’ during vaccine campaign

-Former President Barack Obama, addressing what was probably one of the smallest online audiences of his career, urged Hispanics and Blacks to set aside justifiable concerns about their immigration status and historic exploitation in medical experiments to get vaccinated against COVID-19.
+Former President Barack Obama, addressing what was probably one of the smallest online audiences of his career, urged Hispanic people and Black people to set aside justifiable concerns about their immigration status and historic exploitation in medical experiments to get vaccinated against COVID-19.

-About 500 viewers were watching the Facebook Live town-hall event as Mr. Obama joined former senior adviser Valerie Jarrett, actress Eva Longoria and others to encourage more women and minorities to get their shots.
+About 500 viewers were watching the Facebook Live town hall event as Mr. Obama joined former senior adviser Valerie Jarrett, actress Eva Longoria and others to encourage more women and people of color to get their shots.

-In response to a question about Hispanics, Mr. Obama said communities with “non-citizens” are sometimes “very nervous about interacting with government.”
+In response to a question about Hispanics, Mr. Obama said communities with “noncitizens” are sometimes “very nervous about interacting with government.”

 “And let’s face it, for good reason,” Mr. Obama said.
 “We’ve seen it in the past, and even in the present.
 Folks [are] worried about what their legal status is, maybe affecting their willingness to seek out help.
 And that creates an environment in which it’s hard to run some of these [vaccination] campaigns.”